mandeepairborne/samweb/content/demo/index.md

 # Heading 1

-> Yes, H1 has ultra-bold style and a dot at the end.
-You probably shouldn't use it for anything other than page header :)

 This is a normal paragraph following a header.
 Codeberg is a code hosting platform for version control and collaboration.
 It lets you and others work together on projects from anywhere.

 ## Heading 2